infinitecoastline/infinitecoastline.github.io/docs/about.markdown

 My name is Ben.
 I'm a writer, and this blog is a place for me to share whatever I feel like publishing to the internet.

-I'm an international adventurer, martial arts practitioner, father to Niko, husband to Kt, leader to our dogs Max and Mando.
+I'm an international adventurer, father to Niko, husband to Kt, dad to our dogs Max and Mando.
 I've had a bunch of technical jobs in my career from technical support, business systems analyst, and I'm currently a technical writer.

 I've always enjoyed writing.
-I studied creative writing and English literature at University and loved it, but never made it my profession (until now).
+I studied creative writing and English literature at university and loved it, but never made it my profession (until now).

-Thank you for reading, and I hope you enjoy the journey.
+Thank you for reading!